drhlxiao/g4cad/README.md

    *  copy g4cad/g4cad  to   <FREECAD_INSTALLATION_PATH>/Mod.
      You should have user_materials.json in the folder <FREECAD_INSTALLATION_PATH>/Mod/g4cad/

-More information about installing  FreeCAD workbenchs can be found at  https://wiki.freecadweb.org/Installing_more_workbenches
+More information about installing  FreeCAD workbenches can be found at  https://wiki.freecadweb.org/Installing_more_workbenches

 ## Typical Workflow
 <ol>